OlgaUtochka/FSDK_docs/doc/performance_parameters.md

     detection_result.txt
 ```

-Processing results:

-* A binary file containing one record per each generated template; each record is a 64-bit unsigned integer (`image_id`) followed by a serialized template.
+The processing result is a binary file containing one record per each generated template.
+Each record is a 64-bit unsigned integer (`image_id`) followed by a serialized template.

 ### 1:1 Recognition Test